The Best Approach to a Diet is …

-The best diet is not a diet but a lifestyle.
+The best approach to a diet is not the diet itself but a lifestyle that facilitates a good diet.
 Ask yourself “are you trying to lose weight” or “are you looking to be healthy for the rest of your life”?
-Do you eat at morning noon and night out of tradition or do you eat according to your own body’s clock?
+Do you eat at morning, noon and night out of tradition or do you eat according to your own body’s clock?
 Do you eat portions handed to you or do you eat according to your caloric needs?

 Answering those questions truthfully is the start of a healthy existence where you not only look great, but feel great as well and have that energy level that allows you to focus on the life style you wish to live.
 May that be an exhilarating career, writing that novel, a frequent essayist, artistic endeavors, helping others, coaching, and the list goes on.
 Combine a good diet (food combo) with effective time management and a little exercise and you will have a winning lifestyle.
 One that affords physical and mental comfort at the same time.

 Let’s solve the the not so mysterious mystery.
 What constitutes a good diet?
 Think of concentric circles where the primary central core is vegetables.
 Vegetables offer it all!
 Protein, nutrients, vitamins, fiber, all the good stuff.
 You can eat them raw, cook them, saute them, use spices, skewers, you name it!
 The next outer circle is fruits.
 They are the source of guess what?
 Energy, nutrients, vitamins, and fiber as well!
 Then there is the third core out being lean proteins.
 They are chicken, turkey, pork, and fish/seafood.
 Outer core four would be multi-grain breads, low sugar yogurts, nuts, milk, and cheese.